TimvanSteenbergen/onepasswordforeverysite/README.md

 ## Contribute to Opfes
 If you want to contribute, please do so by solving any of our issues on https://github.com/TimvanSteenbergen/onepasswordforeverysite and commit your changes, create a pull request.
 Becoming a opfes-contributor you can send an email to info@opfes.com giving your github-account.
 I will add you.

+# Collegues
+- keypass, a standalone project
+- lastpass, a Firefox addon